cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 how BSON extensions will be implemented remains unclear.

-## UBJSON {#ubjson}

-{{UBJSON}} has a design goal to make JSON faster and somewhat smaller, using a binary format that is limited to exactly the data model JSON uses.
-Thus, there is expressly no intention to support, for example, binary data; however, there is a "high-precision number", expressed as a character string in JSON syntax.
-UBJSON is not optimized for code compactness, and its type byte coding is optimized for human recognition and not for compact representation of native types such as small integers.
-Although UBJSON is mostly counted, it provides a reserved "unknown-length" value to support streaming of arrays and maps (JSON objects).
-Within these containers, UBJSON also has a "Noop" type for padding.

 ## MSDTP: RFC 713

 Message Services Data Transmission (MSDTP) is a very early example of